migchiel/ACApiWrapper/README.md

 ## Installation

-You can load illumioWorkbench into Pharo using Metacello.
+You can load this project into Pharo using Metacello.
 Just open a playground and paste the Metacello code snippet shown below into it.
 Select and run it.

 ```Smalltalk
 Metacello new